Skew braces and Rota-Baxter operators on semi-direct products: Preliminaries

-Any group can be viewed as a skew left brace with the same additive and the multiplicative group, called the {\it trivial skew left brace}.
-Given a skew left brace $(H,\cdot ,\circ)$, there is an associated action $\lambda^H:(H,\circ)\rightarrow \Aut(H,\cdot)$, which is a group homomorphism defined by for all $a, b \in H$.
-The associated action plays a key role in understanding skew left braces.
+Any group can be viewed as a~skew left brace with the same additive and the multiplicative group, called the \textit{trivial skew left brace}.
+Given a~skew left brace $(H,\cdot,\circ)$, there is an associated action $\lambda^H:(H,\circ)\rightarrow \Aut(H,\cdot)$, which is a~group homomorphism defined by

-\begin{notation} For simplicity in notation, we make the following conventions: \begin{enumerate} \item We denote the additive and the multiplicative groups of a skew left brace $(H, \cdot, \circ)$ by $H ^{(\cdot)}$ and $H ^{(\circ)}$, respectively. \item When there is no ambiguity, we write the group operation in $H ^{(\cdot)}$ simply as $ab$. \item We denote the inverse of an element $g$ in $H ^{(\cdot)}$ by $g^{-1}$, and the inverse of $g$ in $H ^{(\circ)}$ by $g^\dagger$. \item When the context is clear, we will not differentiate between the notations for the additive and the multiplicative groups of different skew left braces. \item We will sometimes denote the image $\phi(x)$ of a homomorphism $\phi$ by $\phi_x$. \item We denote by ${\bf 1}$ the trivial skew left brace for which both the underlying groups are trivial. \end{enumerate} \end{notation}
+for all $a, b \in H$.
+The associated action plays a~key role in understanding skew left braces. \begin{notation} For simplicity in notation, we make the following conventions: \begin{enumerate} \item We denote the additive and the multiplicative groups of a~skew left brace $(H, \cdot, \circ)$ by $H ^{(\cdot)}$ and $H ^{(\circ)}$, respectively. \item When there is no ambiguity, we write the group operation in $H ^{(\cdot)}$ simply as $ab$. \item We denote the inverse of an element $g$ in $H ^{(\cdot)}$ by $g^{-1}$, and the inverse of $g$ in $H ^{(\circ)}$ by $g^\dagger$. \item When the context is clear, we will not differentiate between the notations for the additive and the multiplicative groups of different skew left braces. \item We will sometimes denote the image $\phi(x)$ of a~homomorphism $\phi$ by $\phi_x$. \item We denote by $\textbf{1}$ the trivial skew left brace for which both the underlying groups are trivial. \end{enumerate} \end{notation}

-Next, we define a morphism of skew left braces.
+Next, we introduce homomorphisms, ideals, and extensions of skew left braces.